apache/incubator-heron/website/content/docs/developers/compiling/compiling.md

 * `ubuntu` (Ubuntu 12.04)
 * `centos5` (CentOS 5)

-Here's an example build command:
+For example the following command will build all packages:

 ```bash
 $ bazel build --config=darwin heron/...